Theoretical interpretation of Pass 8 Fermi-LAT $e^+ + e^-$ data

 \subsection{Pulsar Wind Nebulae}

 Pulsars can produce a flux of electrons and positrons.
-As described, e.g.,~in \cite{1970ApJ...162L.181S,Ruderman:1975ju,1976ApJ...203..209C,Cheng:1986qt,1987ICRC....2...92H,1996SSRv...75..235A,2001AA...368.1063Z} and \cite{Amato:2013fua}, under the influence of winds and shocks electrons can detach from the surface of the neutron star and initiate cascade processes that lead to the production of a cloud of charged particles that surrounds the pulsar, which is called a PWN.
-Within the nebula, the electrons and positrons are accelerated to very high energies and then injected into the ISM.
-Since this acceleration is realized through a shock acceleration mechanism as for the SNRs, the energy spectrum of electrons and positrons emitted by a PWN can once again be described as a power-law with an exponential cut-off:
+As described, e.g.,~in \cite{1970ApJ...162L.181S,Ruderman:1975ju,1976ApJ...203..209C,Cheng:1986qt,1987ICRC....2...92H,1996SSRv...75..235A,2001AA...368.1063Z} and \cite{Amato:2013fua}, electrons stripped from the neutron star surface generate pairs cascades in the pulsar magnetosphere.
+These electrons and positrons are further accelerated in the pulsar's stripped wind and/or at its termination shock, beyond which a nebula of very high energy particles forms: the PWN.
+As for SNRs, we assume that the energy spectrum of electrons and positrons emitted by a PWN can be described as a power-law with an exponential cut-off:

 In our modeling, we express the normalization of the PWN spectrum $Q_{0, \rm PWN}$ in terms of the spin-down energy of the pulsar $W_0$, which is the energy emitted by the pulsar as it slows down \citep{Hooper:2008kg}: